LukeGarnham/FC-Index-MS2/README.md

 ![Response Headers 30/12/2020](assets/images/response-headers-27012021.png)

-I suspected that this change to the Access-Control-Allow-Origin response header was the cause of the issue my project had suddenly started having.
-At the time of writing (28/01/2021), I have raised the query with Rapid API's support team and am awaiting a response.
+I suspected that this change to the Access-Control-Allow-Origin response header was the cause of the issue and why my project had suddenly stopped working at some point after I submitted it.
+I have raised the query with Rapid API's support team and at the time of writing (28/01/2021), I am awaiting a response.

-I found [this website]https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) from a Google search.
+I found [this website](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) from a Google search.
 About one third of the way down the page, Access-Control-Allow-Origin is addressed.
 It notes that this response header can be used to restrict access to an API resource but the asterix (denoting a wildcard) allows access from any origin.
 However, crucially it states that:

 "When responding to a credentialed requests request, the server must specify an origin in the value of the Access-Control-Allow-Origin header, instead of specifying the "*" wildcard."